quantumvio/qiskit-fall-fest-2025/README.md

   - Workshop I – Starting Coding with Qiskit 2.x
   - Workshop II – Real-World Use Cases with Qiskit
 - **Day 2 (In-person):**
-  - Hackathon – Build and showcase your solution (TBD)
+  - Hackathon – Build and showcase your solution (TBA)

 ## ⬇️ Clone this repository